 Learning about the anti-cancer research of Dr. Larry Yet, assistant professor of chemistry, determined her career path.
 Yet focuses primarily on drug discovery, medicinal chemistry and cross-coupling methodologies.

 “I heard about his research from another student at the Honors Summer Retreat,” Tuttle said.
 “When I joined the department and started research, I quickly realized what a unique environment it is.
 It has the facilities and research backbone of a much larger university, but it has a much more tight-knit feel.
 It sort of feels like we’re all a little family because everyone works together and helps everyone else out.”

 Tuttle, an only child, picked South because “it was close to home, and it felt like everyone was really friendly when I got here, and that drew me in as well as the campus, which is really beautiful.”

-One of her best experiences at South has been the Honors Program.
+One of her best experiences at South has been the Honors College.
 As a high school senior, she missed the deadline to apply, and that taught her a life lesson.

-She added, “The Honors Program has helped me because I was part of a community that helped everyone else.
+She added, “The Honors College has helped me because I was part of a community that helped everyone else.
 Everyone in the program is really friendly.
-The Bethel (the Honors Program headquarters) is like a home away from home.
+The Bethel (the Honors College headquarters) is like a home away from home.
 Plus, they push you to do research and to push yourself academically, and when opportunities arise, their motto is ‘you should take them and sell yourself.’”